hellohely/hellohely/README.md

 # About me

-- 👋 Hi, I’m @hellohely or in real life, Henrietta Lybeck.
+- 👋 Hi, I’m @hellohely or in real life, Henrietta Lybeck
 - 👀 I’m interested in coding and dogs, basically
 - 🌱 I’m currently learning HTML, CSS and JavaScript